Posted: February 21, 2008, 12:02 p.m. EST

-Always wait for a hamster to wake up on its own before interacting with it.
+Always wait for a hamster to wake up on his own before interacting with him.

 Hamsters are nocturnal, meaning they’re active in the evening and sleep during the day.
-Understanding and working with a hamster’s sleep schedule is essential to developing a good relationship with it.
+Understanding and working with a hamster’s sleep schedule is essential to developing a good relationship with this pet.

 Each hamster is an individual, but a typical hamster schedule is to fall asleep around noon, wake a couple of hours later for a brief period, sleep some more, and then stay awake throughout the night.
 It helps to be a night owl yourself if you want to spend time interacting with a hamster.

 Trying to alter a hamster’s sleep schedule is stressful for the animal and can cause poor health and unfriendly behavior.
 A hamster that’s disturbed frequently during the day will become cranky and is likely to bite.
 The following steps help you accommodate your hamster’s sleep needs: